mishadoff/mishadoff.github.io/_drafts/2013-12-11-clojure-design-patterns.markdown

 > **Eavesdropper** caught us on cheating for the tournament.
 > We have a choice: to be busted by police or to help
-> his super knight to become in competition
+> his super knight to take part in competition

 **Pedro:** I don't wanna go to prison.
 **Eve:** Me either.